-Furthermore, the voice quality of Mumble is far stabler than the Discord, and it uses bandwidth as low as 15-20 kbps, which is a lot less than Discord.
-Now, I will tell you a few of the prominent features that Mumble has over the Discord.
+Furthermore, the voice quality of Mumble is far stabler than Discord, and it uses bandwidth as low as 15-20 kbps, which is a lot less than Discord.
+Now, I will tell you a few of the prominent features that Mumble has over Discord.

 Wire is the best alternative to Discord because it offers fully encrypted communication, file sharing, and video calls.
 I love the “guest rooms feature that allows you to interact with customers without asking them to set up an account.
 Group video calls are high-quality on mobile devices, making this app very convenient while on the go.
 Pricing is very competitive compared to their North American competitors.

 Features of Wire: